flathub-infra/documentation/docs/02-for-app-authors/05-submission.md

 time may vary.
 Reviewers may post comments, ask for certain changes, fixes or clarifications.
 Please answer all these questions.

+Pull requests that remove the template, does not follow the submission guidelines or contain excessive AI-generated content may be closed without a review.

 Once all comments are resolved, a _test_ build can be started on the pull request by commenting `bot, build`.